Skip to content

 Contact USI

-The Family Nurse Practitioner graduate acquires a broad base of knowledge and experience to provide direct health care services to people of all ages for the purposes of health promotion and protection, disease prevention, and management of common acute and chronic illnesses.
-The family nurse practitioner focuses on care of patients and families, and functions primarily in ambulatory care settings treating newborns, infants, children, adolescents, pregnant and postpartum women, adults, and the elderly.
-There are a total of 665 clinical hours.
+The Family Nurse Practitioner (FNP) acquires a broad base of knowledge and experience to provide direct health care services to people of all ages for the purposes of health promotion, health protection, disease prevention, and management of common acute and chronic illnesses.
+The FNP focuses on care of patients and families and functions primarily in ambulatory care settings.
+The population in primary care family practice includes newborns, infants, children, adolescents, pregnant and postpartum women, adults and the elderly.
+There are a total of 24 credit hours in the specialty with 630 direct clinical hours.

-• Demonstrate advanced practice clinical decision making, utilizing critical thinking, to interpret patient and diagnostic test data and formulate differential diagnoses and a plan of care for patients of all ages.
+2. Demonstrate advanced practice clinical decision making, integrating critical thinking, to interpret patient and diagnostic test data and formulate differential diagnoses and a plan of care for patients and families across the lifespan.

-• Design, implement, evaluate, revise, and interpret a mutually agreed upon management plan and therapeutic interventions with patients and families.
+3. Design and implement a mutually agreed upon management plan and therapeutic interventions with patients and families across the lifespan.

-• Model responsibility for continued professional development, integrity, accountability, competence, and credentialing as a family nurse practitioner.
+7. Model responsibility for continued professional development, integrity, accountability, competence and credentialing as a family nurse practitioner.

 Curriculum Post Masters Family Nurse Practitioner